code-saturne/code_saturne/docs/doxygen/user_guide/studymanager.md

   **repository**
 - `-t, --test-compile`: compile all cases in the **repository**
 - `-r, --run`: create and run all cases in **destination**
+- `--state`: analyze state for all cases
+- `--n-procs=N_PROCS`: Optional number of processors requested for the computations
 - `-n N_ITER, --n-iterations=N_ITER`: maximum number of iterations for cases of the study
 - `-c, --compare`: compare results files between **repository** and